Rodrigofch7/data-centers-urban-effects/README.md

 # Data Centers Next Door: How Cloud Infrastructure Shapes Housing and Local Resource Costs.

-> A computational and data-driven analysis of the impact of cloud infrastructure development on housing prices in Chicago.
+> A computational and data-driven analysis of the impact of cloud infrastructure development on housing prices and costs in Chicago.

 ![Project Screenshot](images/ProjectScreenshot.png)